PointCareLLC/js-developer-test/README.md

   Let's pretend that our manifest is always changing; that being said, we need to be able to pull in a new list on demand.
 Create a button on the page that will get & load a fresh manifest from your api.

-- [ ] **Keep out the bad guys**

-  We want to keep our users safe otherwise they will not trust us and our application.
-See if you can prevent a CSRF attack on your shiny new application.

 - [ ] **Ford Pinto or Ferrari F60**

   Show us some style!
 Jazz up this manifest by adding some CSS.

+- [ ] **Keep out the bad guys**

+  We want to keep our users safe otherwise they will not trust us and our application.
+See if you can prevent a CSRF attack on your shiny new application. **Hint:** This can be accomplished without touching the client code.